droundy/fac/web/documentation.md

 ## To do list

+1. Look into using libseccomp to optimize the ptrace usage by having only the system calls we want to trace generate events.

 2. Handle nonexistent files as dependencies, if a process tried to open them or stat them.